 Skip to main content

-The amounts allocated to the depreciation of the property and the other assets transferred with it are considered deductible expenses, provided that they correspond to its effective depreciation.
+Amounts used for the amortization of the property and other assets transferred with it are considered deductible expenses, provided that they correspond to its effective depreciation.

 • Real estate

-In the case of real estate, amortizations will be considered to meet the effectiveness requirement when, in each year, they do not exceed the result of applying the percentage of 3 per 100 to the highest of the following values.
+In the case of real estate, depreciation will be considered to meet the effectiveness requirement when, in each year, it does not exceed the result of applying the percentage of 3 percent on the highest of the following values.

-In the acquisition of real estate by inheritance or donation, only the part of the expenses and taxes inherent to the acquisition that corresponds to the construction and, where appropriate, all of the investments and improvements will be considered as "paid acquisition cost." carried out.
+In the case of property acquisitions by inheritance or donation, only the portion of the expenses and taxes inherent to the acquisition that corresponds to the construction and, where applicable, all the investments and improvements made will be considered as "acquisition cost paid".

 2. Cadastral value, excluding the value of the land.